turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 ## Conclusion

-In this tutorial, we have covered the following:
-- Basics knowledge of Rust programming
-- Structuring the smart contract
-- Use of few functions and macro offered by NEAR SDK
-- How to use on-chain storage
-- Testing of smart contract
-- Deploying the smart contract
+In this tutorial, we have covered the basics of NEAR smart contract programming using Rust - including the structure of a Rust smart contract; the use of functions and macros offered by the NEAR SDK; how to use on-chain storage; unit testing of a Rust contract; compiling and deploying WebAssembly and finally interacting with deployed Rust contracts on the NEAR blockchain using the NEAR CLI.

 Thank you for following along with this tutorial, now take this knowledge and build amazing things on NEAR!